Kusumagraj

-Vishnu Vaman Shirwadkar (27 February 1912 – 10 March 1999), popularly known by his pen name, Kusumāgraj, was a Marathi poet, playwright, novelist and short story writer, who wrote of freedom, justice and emancipation of the deprived.
+Vishnū Vāman Shirwādkar (27 February 1912 – 10 March 1999), popularly known by his pen name, Kusumāgraj, was a Marathi poet, playwright, novelist and short story writer, who wrote of freedom, justice and emancipation of the deprived.

 In a career spanning five decades starting in India's pre-independence era, he wrote 16 volumes of poems, three novels, eight volumes of short stories, seven volumes of essays, 18 plays and six one-act plays.
-His works like the Vishakha (1942), a collection of lyrics, inspired a generation into the Indian freedom movement, and is today considered one of the masterpieces of Indian literature.
+His works like the Vishākhā (1942), a collection of lyrics, inspired a generation into the Indian freedom movement, and is today considered one of the masterpieces of Indian literature.

 He was the recipient of the 1974 Sahitya Akademi Award in Marathi for Natsamrat, Padma Bhushan (1991) and the Jnanapith Award in 1987.

-He also served as the President of the Akhil Bharatiya Marathi Sahitya Sammelan held at Margao in 1964.
+He also served as the President of the Akhil Bharatiya Marathi Sahitya Sammelan held at Margao(Madgaon) in 1964.

 Early life and education

 Kusumagraj was born into a Deshastha Brahmin family on 27 February 1912 in Pune as Gajanan Ranganath Shirwadkar.
 He even published some of his poetry under this name in 1930s.
 Upon being adopted somewhat late in life in 1930s, his name was changed to Vishnu Waman Shirwadkar.
 He later adopted the sobriquet 'Kusumagraj'.
 He pursued his primary education in Pimpalgaon and high school education in the New English School of Nashik, which is now called J.S.
 Rungtha High School of Nashik.
-He passed matriculation from Mumbai University.
+He passed matriculation from Mumbai University.In 1934,Shirwadkar obtained a Bachelor of Arts degree in Marathi and English languages, from the H. P. T. College in Nashik..
 In 1944, he married Manorama (née : Gangubai Sonawani); she died in 1972).

 He was associated with Rajaram College, Kolhapur.
 Noted critic Keshav Rangnath Shirwadkar (1926-2018) was his younger brother.